Below the links to the newsletter issued this year to potato industry,

-The models, data, software, and information on the WSU-DAS website are provided AS IS.
+The models, data, software, and information on this website are provided AS IS.

 No endorsement of commercial products or companies

-WSU or bias against those not mentioned.
-For the convenience of the user, some pages of this website may
+bias against those not mentioned.
+For the convenience of the user, some pages of this website may provide

-provide links to other websites.
-WSU is not responsible for the availability or content of these external
+links to other websites.
+WSU is not responsible for the availability or content of these external sites.
+By

-sites.
-By providing such links, WSU does not endorse, recommend, warrant, or guarantee the products,
+providing such links, WSU does not endorse, recommend, warrant, or guarantee the products, services, or

 The information on this website should not be used as a substitute for the professional judgment